 - Any Special Educational Need & Disability information relating to the incoming pupils is collated.
 This information is submitted by the parent(s) and/or the primary school.
 Our SEND department then reads through the information and when necessary, will arrange a meeting ahead of the start of term in September.

 - From about May, weekly sporting opportunities are offered to the incoming girls and boys so that they can start to get to know and build relationships with other likeminded pupils who are coming from other schools.
-These are hugely popular with our new pupils and we would certainly encourage them to participate and get involved as early as possible.
+These are hugely popular with our new pupils and we would encourage them to participate and get involved as early as possible.

-- As soon as all the primary school visits have been conducted, we use every piece of information we have collected, (including friendship groups, ability, gender, strengths and weaknesses) to create five balanced form groups.
+- As soon as all the primary school visits have been conducted, we use every piece of information we have (including friendship groups, ability, gender, strengths and weaknesses) to create five balanced form groups.
 These forms are not created according to ability.
 Each pupil then receives a letter giving them information about which form they will be in and with whom.

-- In July, we hold a Visiting Day for our incoming pupils to experience ‘taster’ lessons in both familiar and new curriculum areas..
+- In July, we hold a Visiting Day for our incoming pupils to experience ‘taster’ lessons in both familiar and new curriculum areas.
 These lessons are delivered to the pupils in their form groupings.
 One of the sessions on this day is an introduction to IT safety – something that is revisited once they become part of our school community.

 - During the Visiting Day the pupils are also introduced to our website on which they will find a series of academic transition tasks from each curriculum area.
 Completed tasks are brought into school in September and handed into the form tutor.
-We are always hugely impressed by the effort and hard work demonstrated by our new pupils over the summer holiday!
+We are also hugely impressed by the effort and hard work demonstrated by our new pupils over the summer holiday!

-- On the first day in September, Year 7s (and the Year 12s) come into school at the normal time, whereas other year groups come in one hour later.
+- On the first day in September, Year 7s (and the Year 12s) come into school at the normal time whereas other year groups come in one hour later.
 This ensures that our new Year 7 pupils do not feel overwhelmed by seeing almost a thousand new and unfamiliar faces.

 - Year 7s are also able to go into lunch early for the first week of the new term to help them as they get to know our canteen systems and our lunchtime duty team.
 We are also aware that they will have worked up a large appetite following the nerves and excitement of joining their new school!

-- Parents are encouraged to make contact with the school at any time should they feel they have any queries or concerns
+- Parents are encouraged to make contact with the school at any time they feel they have any queries or concerns